dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/index.rst

 Installing the provision tool
 =============================

+The provision tool is installed using an Ansible playbook.
 This playbook achieves the following tasks:

     * Discovers potential cluster nodes